Home » Dodge Once Built Cars That Rusted So Fast That Even Chrysler’s CEO Was Disappointed In Them

 Chrysler

 Chrysler baked in several elements to achieve its goal of a big car wearing the body of a compact.
 The F-body cars had an updated version of Chrysler’s torsion bar suspension.
-In the past, Chryslers had two longitudinal bars, while the F-body sported just one transverse bar ahead of the front wheels.
-This bar is accompanied by a large anti-roll bar.
+In the past, Chryslers had two longitudinal bars, while the F-body sported two transverse bars ahead of the front wheels (confusingly, Motor Trend‘s review mentions only one bar).
+The bars are accompanied by a large anti-roll bar.
 The front suspension is mounted to an H-shaped structural member that uses four rubber mounts to isolate it from the body.
 What’s interesting is that the axles of the Aspen and Volaré are designed to rock forward and backward after an impact.
 This is supposed to allow the car to more or less “roll” through a bump, and hopefully result in a smoother ride inside.

 As for the rear suspension, the twins had semi-elliptical leaf springs, but these were also rubber-isolated like the front suspension.
 The steering column also had a rubber isolator.